Type 2 Diabetes Research

 Identify at Risk

-Currently two out of three adult Americans are overweight or obese; a precursor to type 2 diabetes.
-As obesity rates continue to rise, UF researchers examine ways to address the issue for all populations, including rural areas.
-A 2012 study led by University of Florida researchers found that almost 40 percent of rural adults were obese compared with just over 33 percent of urban adults6.
-Several lifestyle differences may contribute to higher obesity rates in rural areas, including a traditional farm diet of high-fat, high-calorie foods, and increased mechanization of rural occupations such as farming and logging.
+Currently, two out of three adult Americans are overweight or obese — a precursor to type 2 diabetes.
+Lifestyle interventions can be effective in helping individuals lose weight, but participants commonly regain much of the weight in the year after program completion.
+UF explores ways to address the issue for all populations.
+In-person, extended care programs can help in maintaining weight loss, but individuals who live in rural areas—who are more likely to be obese—may find it difficult to travel to such programs.
+A 2012 study led by University of Florida researchers found that almost 40 percent of rural adults were obese compared with just over 33 percent of urban adults.
+Several lifestyle differences may have an impact on higher obesity rates in rural areas, including a traditional farm diet of high-fat, high-calorie foods, and increased mechanization of rural occupations such as farming and logging.
+In collaboration with UF/IFAS Extension, UF is the coordinating agency for the development of a five-stage educational, problem-solving model to address barriers to maintaining eating and exercise behaviors required to sustain weight loss.

-Although uncertain, this rather silent condition may lead to T2DM7, and it is likely that this condition carries an inherent health risk for patients diagnosed with cardiovascular disease, cirrhosis or liver cancer.
+Although uncertain, this rather silent condition may lead to T2DM7, and it is likely that this condition also carries an inherent health risk for patients diagnosed with cardiovascular disease, cirrhosis and/or liver cancer.

 - UF researchers have discovered that the prevalence of prediabetes and newly diagnosed T2DM is 3x higher in obese patients with NAFLD compared to patients without fatty liver.